Evergreen content sounds great, but what is it?

 The Definition of Evergreen Content

-Evergreen content is non-time sensitive content that stays relevant and continues to provide results towards your digital aims.
+Evergreen content is non-time-sensitive content that stays relevant and continues to provide results toward your digital aims.

 For example, a guide about losing weight would be considered evergreen content, as would how to do long algebraic division.

 These are both topics whose content remains relevant and helpful for a specific audience, no matter how old the content is.

 If content like this is optimised to continually drive visitors, it will never stop providing results toward a brand’s digital aims.

 Here are a couple of examples of evergreen content from around the web: